Norwegian Air fires CEO in 'surprise' move after restructuring

 “Karlsen has successfully led the financial reconstruction of Norwegian and has the competencies, focus, trust and dedication that makes him the best choice as CEO of Norwegian,” said Svein Harald Oeygard, the chair of Norwegian’s board.

+Karlsen’s annual base salary will be 4.5 million Norwegian crowns ($521,000), unchanged from his CFO’s wage, but he will also receive a performance based bonus and share options.
+The fixed salary was less than Schram’s pay of 7.0 million crowns.

-The board tussled with Schram over his severance package, which gives him the right to 15 months pay on top of the nine-month notice period.
+The board tussled with Schram over his severance package, which gives him the right to 15 months pay on top of the nine-month notice period, or 14 million crowns over 24 months.

 “An effort has been made by the board to bring the severance payments to a level reflecting the challenges of the industry, but no agreement could be reached,” Norwegian said.